 Finally, we get to the issue of physical handicap.
 You may think that physical handicap has to be a factor in a child custody hearing because the handicap may interfere with a parent’s ability to effectively take care of the child or children.
 While that is partially correct, family courts are forbidden from basing custody decisions solely on one parent’s physical handicap.
 It can be nothing more than one factor that the court considers when it looks at the entire family dynamic and the care necessary for the children.
 The far majority of the time, unless there is compelling evidence that a parent with a physical handicap cannot care for the basic needs of a child, our child custody lawyers have not seen a court reduce or in any way limit a handicap parent’s custody time.

-If you are a parent in an Orange County child custody matter and your custody rights are being threatened as a result of your sexual orientation, religion or physical handicap, our child custody lawyers can put a stop to the threats and protect your rights.
+If you are a parent in a child custody matter and your custody rights are being threatened as a result of your sexual orientation, religion or physical handicap, our child custody lawyers can put a stop to the threats and protect your rights.